Jiasheng-Shi/Jiasheng-Shi.github.io/_pages/FAQ.md

    <ul>
 <li><p><b>What is the best way/technology for students to contact you?
 Are there time frames in which students should expect to hear from you?</b></p>
 </li>
-<li><p>The best way to contact me is through email and WeChat.
-Students can also send me messages on WeChat if they want to discuss anything more private or personal.
-Students should generally expect a quick response from me in one or two hours.  </p>
+<li><p>The best way to contact me is through email.
+Students can also drop by my office if they want to discuss anything more private or personal.
+Students should generally expect a response from me within a day.  </p>
 </li>
 </ul>